Collection Development

 Comic Art and Popular Culture

-- Long-running superhero series (currently around 500 titles and 13,000 issues).
+- Long-running Marvel and DC superhero serials.
 Gaps should be filled as possible to make these collections more usable in the curriculum.
 These materials are primarily acquired through gifts in kind.

 - Comic zines, mini-comics, and self-published comics, particularly those by Missouri creators.